jialei0701/ANN/贾磊11816008/README.md

 &emsp; Sensitivity (SN), Specificity (SP), Strength (ST), Accuracy (ACC), and Mathews Correlation Coefficient (MCC).

-### motif特征有效性
+### Motif特征有效性
-explanation for the effectiveness of motif features for the prediction of DNA-binding residue
+Explanation for the effectiveness of motif features for the prediction of DNA-binding residue